Our Key Policies in Northern Ireland

 - The current fitness standard replaced with the Housing Health and Safety Rating System, which considers the safety of a dwelling in light of the particular characteristics of members of the household.

-Last year, 62% of house fires were caused by electricity in Northern Ireland.
+In 2019, 62% of house fires were caused by electricity in Northern Ireland.
 We also know that between 2012-2017, there have been 20 deaths and 722 casualties caused by electrical fires in Northern Ireland homes.
 We currently rely on fire analysis which fails to identify current or emerging risks.
-Older or vulnerable people can be most at risk of fire because they often live in old or poor quality housing with faulty electrics, own older appliances or are unable to afford essential electrical repairs.
+Older or vulnerable people can be most at risk of fire because they often live in old or poor quality housing with faulty electrics, own older appliances or are unable to afford essential electrical repairs

 We want to see: